wddimple6/afkak/README.md

 # Status

-### Kafka broker versions with which this version of Afkak is compatible:
+Afkak supports these Pythons:

+- CPython 2.7
+- PyPy
+- CPython 3.5

+And works with these Kafka broker versions:

 - 0.9.0.1
 - 1.1.1

-### Python versions
-- CPython 2.7
-- PyPy 2.6.1
-- CPython 3.5
+Testing against 2.0.0 is planned (see [#45](https://github.com/ciena/afkak/issues/45)).

+Newer broker releases will generally function, but not all Afkak features will work on older brokers.
+In particular, the coordinated consumer won’t work before Kafka 0.9.0.1.
+We don’t recommend deploying such old releases anyway, as they have serious bugs.

 # Usage